gilles-ossin/MOD-CSS-4.x/README.md

 <div id="brkp"><div>
 We have a breakpoint management feature that allows you to create specific styles for different screen sizes.
-So, you can easily adapt your design for smartphone, tablet, laptop and more...
+So, you can easily adapt your design for smartphone, tabdata-var, laptop and more...
 We support six breakpoints :